lake-wg/authz/draft-ietf-lake-authz.md

 ## U is the Responder {#reverse-u-resp}

 The reverse flow can also be used when U implements a CoAP client, but acts as a Responder, as illustrated in {{fig-reverse}}.
+The main changes in this case are:

+- Instead of sending EDHOC message_1, U sends an initial trigger packet to V, e.g., a CoAP request, which then initiates the handshake by replying with an EDHOC message_1.
-The main change in this case is that the values of the Voucher_Info and Voucher structs are sent over EAD_2 and EAD_3, respectively (instead of over EAD_1 and EAD_2).
+- The Voucher_Info and Voucher structs are sent over EAD_2 and EAD_3, respectively (instead of over EAD_1 and EAD_2).

 ~~~~~~~~~~~ aasvg
 +-------+--------+          +-------+--------+